Senior Resources » When & How Federal Employees Should Enroll in Medicare

 Initial Enrollment Period (IEP)

 If a federal employee retires before turning 65 and maintains FEHB health insurance into retirement, they can enroll in Medicare during the Initial Enrollment Period (IEP).
 Medicare’s IEP spans a 7-month period: starting three months before turning 65, the birthday month, and three months after turning 65.
+It’s important to note that everyone—including federal workers—is required to pay a premium for Part B coverage.
+If you do decide to enroll in Medicare, your benefits will coordinate.
+Enrolling in Medicare does NOT reduce your FEHB premiums.

 Special Enrollment Period (SEP)